Bride of Re-Animator: Reception

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 40% based on 20 critics, with an average rating of 5.17/10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 57% based on 46 critics.
+The consensus summarizes: "Jeffrey Combs' Herbert West remains a wickedly devious presence, but Bride of Re-Animator can't revive the original's anarchically inventive spark, making it a fitfully entertaining but greatly diminished sequel."
 Variety recommended it to fans of the first film, but noted that the abundance of gore "will turn off" mainstream audiences.
 Vincent Canby of The New York Times wrote that "Bride of Re-Animator is less a sequel to the critically praised 1985 horror film Re-Animator than a rehash based on the same H. P. Lovecraft stories."
 Ty Burr of Entertainment Weekly gave it a rating of "C+" and called it "an anemic shadow of the first film".

 James Lowder reviewed Bride of Re-Animator in White Wolf Inphobia #55 (May, 1995), rating it a 1 1/2 out of 5 and stated that "At one point Dan Cain calls West's experiments 'morbid doodling with human body parts.'
 That's actually a fair summary of the entire film."

 Patrick Legare of AllMovie gave the film 2 out of 5 stars, writing that "Re-Animator was a tough act to follow, but Brian Yuzna does an admirable job of keeping with the splattery spirit of the original".
 In their book Lurker in the Lobby: A Guide to the Cinema of H. P. Lovecraft, Andrew Migliore and John Strysik write: "Bride of Re-Animator is a silly film that is fun solely for the fevered performance of Jeffrey Combs.
 Unlike the original Re-Animator, Brides script really suffers from a lack of cohesiveness and undeterminable character motivation."
 Writing in The Zombie Movie Encyclopedia, academic Peter Dendle called it "a pointless and forgettable sequel".
 Bruce G. Hallenbeck, in his book Comedy-Horror Films: A Chronological History, 1914-2008, criticized the discontinuity from the first film (in particular that Herbert West is alive and Megan Halsey is dead at the beginning, when it was the other way around at the end of Re-Animator) and said Yuzna's direction pales against Re-Animator director Stuart Gordon's, but concluded Bride of Re-Animator to be a very respectable sequel which "lacks the wit and originality of the first movie but goes even farther into the gruesome concept of re-animation."
 He particularly praised the bizarre zombie designs and the performance of Jeffrey Combs, which he described as superior to Combs's already great work in the original.

 Bride of Re-Animator was nominated for two awards by the Academy of Science Fiction, Fantasy & Horror Films in 1991.
 It was nominated for the Saturn Award for Best Horror Film and Jeffrey Combs was nominated for Saturn Award for Best Supporting Actor.